Vegan Whipped Cream (Low-Fat)

 Begin by draining the juice from the chickpeas and placing it in a mixing bowl.
 Save those beans to use later in my Chickpea Avocado Salad that makes the best sandwich ever, or try some of these other Chickpea Recipes.

-I know, powdered sugar isn’t a health food, but did you know you can make your own using date, coconut, or other less refined sugars?
+I know powdered sugar isn’t a healthy food, but did you know you can make your own using date, coconut, or other less refined sugars?
 Making your own powdered sugar takes only a couple of minutes.
 Just be aware that the darker sugars will make this whipped topping less white.
-Personally, I like to use Pure Cane Sugar due to the slightly lighter color.
+Personally, I like to use pure cane sugar to make powdered sugar due to the slightly lighter color.

 Mine keeps in the refrigerator for about a day before it starts to lose its fluff.
 I haven’t tried freezing it yet but have heard that it will have about the same consistency as frozen cool whip which sounds delicious to me.